 Schools must make a good-faith effort to ensure that unaffiliated participants at practices (in-person or online) have no plans to compete on upcoming tournaments using the same set.

 An individual may use packets licensed to themself (rather than to a school) to conduct in-person practices so long as they are physically present.
 As for online practices, these practices must not be conducted in such a way as to allow participants to make whole or partial copies of the practice material.

 Other uses are disallowed without explicit permission from NAQT.

 Once a school has licensed a set of practice material, the administrators of its quiz bowl team may make physical copies to distribute to people affiliated with the school.
 It is the collective responsibility of the team’s administrators, coaches, officers, and recipients of the packets to ensure that all such copies are destroyed or returned when an affiliation comes to an end.
-A high school player may not, for instance, take copies of sets licensed by his high school with him when he enters college.
+A high school player may not, for instance, take copies of sets licensed by their high school with them when they enter college.

 A school’s team may also scan licensed sets to distribute electronic copies to affiliated people, but all such copies must be deleted when the affiliation ends.
 In addition, due to the ease with which electronic copies can be disseminated, schools are expected to very clearly communicate what recipients may do, and communicate the eventual requirement that the sets be deleted.